 Mental Health Community of Practice

-An event held twice a year for those working in the Comcare’s jurisdiction to discuss and share issues and strategies within the workplace.
+An event held twice a year for those working in the Comcare jurisdiction to discuss issues and strategies related to workplace mental health.

 November 2020: Addressing Mental Health Stigma in the Workplace